Deploy Applications on Kubernetes

 Create a Simple YAML Manifest

-Before creating your first YAML manifest, let's take a moment to understand the key Kubernetes objects you will work with.
-These objects help manage and orchestrate your applications:
+Before you create your first YAML manifest, it's important to understand the key Kubernetes objects you'll be working with.
+These objects are the building blocks for managing and orchestrating your applications within Kubernetes.

 Understanding Kubernetes Objects